 The Edwardsville Police Department School Resource Officer Program was initiated in July of 1995.

-Officers Doug Renth and Joy Davis also serve as instructors for D.A.R.E classes in both of the Middle Schools.
+Officer Joy Davis also serves as an instructor for D.A.R.E classes in both of the Middle Schools.
 This program serves the school district and a total enrollment of approximately 4,500 students on a full time basis.